gravitational/teleport/docs/testplan.md

 - [ ] Verify that editing  OIDC/SAML/GITHUB connectors works
 - [ ] Verify that error is shown when saving an invalid YAML
 - [ ] Verify that correct hint text is shown on the right side
+- [ ] Verify that encrypted SAML assertions work with an identity provider that supports it (Azure).

 #### Auth Connectors Card Icons
 - [ ] Verify that GITHUB card has github icon